chris-tse/blog-source/source/_posts/Java-As-A-First-Language-Is-A-Bad-Idea.md

 #### Caution: Opinions Ahead

 The basics of the language are easy enough to learn for a beginner, is cross platform so students can use it regardless of platform, and the Java API has many features implemented for use out of the box.
 Despite all this, I believe that there are better choices out there for an Intro to CS course.
 Let's take a look at a few reasons why this is.
-And to be clear, this is all in my opinion.
+And to be clear, *this is all in my opinion*.

 #### Java is too verbose
 This is a simple "Hello world" program in Java, with conservative spacing: